Dear directors and ballet staff still weighing your dance students,

 The UK has a debate going on whether being an artist should be considered an essential job, or whether they should better re-train.
 As much as this debate may seem superfluous, it makes me contemplate if we really can consider dance to be essential, if you keep doing what you’re doing.
 For the sake of hundreds and thousands of young people’s health, I’d suggest you do the re-training.
 There are so many more appropriately qualified teachers in the world, most of them with an actual teaching qualification that so many of you are lacking, and with their open minds and pro-active approach to the arts, they’d be much better ambassadors for the arts as an essential part of life.
 It’s hard to argue that something should be considered essential when it is moulded by abuse.

 It may well be that you have been through all this yourself.
 But does that justify the fact that you do not make an effort to stay on top of the current evidence regarding the health and wellbeing of your dancers?
 No, it does not.
 Nor does it justify the fact that you put yourself above dance medicine, dance science and dance nutrition.
 Your feeling of superiority is entirely misplaced.
 A higher number of healthy and resilient dancers should be your goal, as this will spare your colleagues in the companies a lot of hassle, as they will have fewer dancers with (recurrent) injuries, which in turn means less time off, less time away from class and rehearsal, fewer costs for the company, and most importantly for the dancers to give their very best to the company.
 At the same time, enabling the dancers to fully focus on their studies as students, and on their artistry as professional dancers, without the consuming thoughts about their bodies and the food they eat (or rather not eat).
 It is only possible for a dancer to be fully present in the studio with a sufficiently fuelled brain, in order to provide full motor control and memorisation of corrections in exercises and choreography; two aspects needed urgently for dance.
+Not to mention enabling them to tap into their emotions – that’s what we want to see on stage!
+A starved dancer cannot access their emotions fully.
+I thought that’s what art is about?
 You’re making your own lives harder – or so, one should think.
 The reason why you’re doing the things that you do, are likely to be connected to your very own issues, and yes, these may come from your time as dance student and dancer.
 This is sad, however, there is no room for personal issues in your workplace.
 Professional code of conduct is the word.
 We are all responsible for the future and the wellbeing of humans.

 Change is on its way, and instead of holding on to harmful traditions, become a cutting-edge educator, being respected for what you do for your dancers, not what you do to make their lives miserable.
 The time is now.